voronind/vk/docs/vk-api.rst

 Making API request
 ------------------

-To make request to vk.com API we need send GET or POST HTTP request to address https://api.vk.com/method/METHOD with parameters of specific method, access token, version and other parameters (see `official documentation <https://dev.vk.com/api/api-requests>`__ for more details).
+To make request to vk.ru API we need send GET or POST HTTP request to address https://api.vk.ru/method/METHOD with parameters of specific method, access token, version and other parameters (see `official documentation <https://dev.vk.ru/api/api-requests>`__ for more details).
 This module is needed in order to protect you from raw HTTP requests and provide a convenient interface for making requests.